vberlier/nbtlib/README.rst

 Editing files
 ~~~~~~~~~~~~~

-You can use Nbt files as context managers in order to save modifications
+You can use nbt files as context managers in order to save modifications
 automatically at the end of the ``with`` block.

 .. code:: py